U.S. Fed's Bullard talks economic theory, not policy

-ST. LOUIS (Reuters) - The head of a Federal Reserve branch known for its out-of-the-box theories said on Thursday the U.S. central bank has struggled in the last few years to respond to economic realities and should better embrace what he called “frontier research.”
+ST. LOUIS, Oct 10 (Reuters) - The head of a Federal Reserve branch known for its out-of-the-box theories said on Thursday the U.S. central bank has struggled in the last few years to respond to economic realities and should better embrace what he called “frontier research.”

 James Bullard, president of the Federal Reserve Bank of St. Louis, did not comment on current monetary policy or the economy in remarks to a conference here.